Ebooks And Kindles Are Very Good But Can Be Very Bad Too

-Ebooks are very convenient but at the same time so horribly restrictive
+Ebooks are convenient but, at the same time, restrictive.

-That’s a large enough chunk of the market to say ebooks are here to stay.
+That’s a large enough chunk of the market of people who read books to say ebooks are here to stay.

 Portability and convenience

-Probably the biggest advantage of ebooks is that they weigh absolutely nothing.
-Whatever device is used to store and read ebooks, such as a Kindle, iPad or smartphone, they can all easily store thousands of ebooks.
+Electronic devices you use to store and read ebooks, such as a Kindle Paperwhite, iPad, or smartphone, can easily store thousands of ebooks.

-When it comes to having a book to read when you are on holidays, on a train, at a bus stop or passing the time in a doctor’s waiting room, you have your complete ebook library in the palm of your hand.
+When it comes to having a book to read when you are on holiday, on a train, at a bus stop, or passing the time in a doctor’s waiting room, you have your complete ebook library in the palm of your hand.

 Any device will do